Microsoft has scalped royalty fees from more than half of the Android makers already

 Just to make something clear, Microsoft is not a patent troll.
 The definition of a patent troll: The patent troll does not research or develop the technology or any products related to its patent.
 Rather, the patent troll waits for others to independently develop the patented technology into useful products and to create a market for those products.
 Once the newcomers are locked-into the new technology, the patent troll seeks rents either through licensing or litigation.

+They are doing what any company should and would do.
+So is apple.
 Google is the one in the wrong if they stole from ms n apple.

 posted on Oct 24, 2011, 5:13 AM 3

 I wonder how this will change as ICS rolls out since its supposed to be totally revamped to avoid infringement on other companies patents.
 If its true, Microsoft will soon have to kiss that extra revenue goodbye.